-TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 2: General Disclosures 2-14 a. report whether the highest governance body is responsible for reviewing and approving the reported information, including the organization's material topics, and if so, describe the process for reviewing and approving the information; b. if the highest governance body is not responsible for reviewing and approving the reported information, including the organization's material topics, explain the reason for this.
-The Board of Directors Governance Committee participated in the most recent materiality assessment and reviewed year-end 2022 progress toward public sustainability targets.
+TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 2: General Disclosures 2-14 a. report whether the highest governance body is responsible for reviewing and approving the reported information, including the organization's material topics, and if so, describe the process for reviewing and approving the information; b. if the highest governance body is not responsible for reviewing and approving the reported information, including the organization's material topics, explain the reason for this. most recent materiality assessment and reviewed year-end 2022 progress toward public sustainability targets.
 More information can be found with Aptar's CDP Climate Change Questionnaire Response.
-See GRI 2-13 for more information.
-2-15 a. describe the processes for the highest governance body to ensure that conflicts of interest are prevented and mitigated; b. report whether conflicts of interest are disclosed to stakeholders, including, at a minimum, conflicts of interest relating to: cross-board membership; cross-shareholding with suppliers and other stakeholders; existence of controlling shareholders; related parties, their relationships, transactions, and outstanding balances.
-Business decisions must be made in the best interest of Aptar, not motivated by personal interest or gain.
-Therefore, as a matter of policy, all employees, officers and directors must avoid any actual or perceived conflict of interest.
+See 2-15 a. describe the processes for the highest governance body to ensure that conflicts of interest are prevented and mitigated; b. report whether conflicts of interest are disclosed to stakeholders, including, at a minimum, conflicts of interest relating to: i. cross-board membership; ii. cross-shareholding with suppliers and other stakeholder iii. existence of controlling shareholders; iv. related parties, their relationships, transactions, and outstanding balances. policy, all employees, officers and directors must avoid any actual or perceived conflict of interest.
 Additional information and recommendation on this topic are found within our internal Code of Conduct and regular training is provided on this topic.
-An independent third-party SAAS whistleblower hotline is in place to enable anonymous reporting of potential conflicts.
-Furthermore, during the annual attestation process for the Code of conduct review, employees are prompted to confirm whether or not they are aware of potential conflicts.
-Potential conflicts of interests can also be reported to the Compliance Officer and relevant processes are then put in place to mitigate the risks.
-Also see Aptar's Director Independence Standards 2-17 report measures taken to advance the collective knowledge, skills, and experience of the highest governance body on sustainable development.
+2-17 report measures taken to advance the collective knowledge, skills, and experience of the highest governance body on sustainable development.
 The Global Sustainability Organization provides regular updates to the Executive Committee and Board of Directors on relevant sustainability topics.
 During these meetings, the Executive Committee receives an update and hosts a discussion regarding strategy, performance, goals and targets.
 In addition, for topics like Diversity & Inclusion, Aptar partners with external organizations like Catalyst, Inc. to train the Aptar Executive Committee and Board on these issues.
-2-18 a. describe the processes for evaluating the performance of the highest governance body in overseeing the management of the organization's impacts on the economy, environment, and people; b. report whether the evaluations are independent or not, and the frequency of the evaluations; c. describe actions taken in response to the evaluations, including changes to the composition of the highest governance body and organizational practices.
-See Aptar's Corporate Governance Principles
+2-18 a. describe the processes for evaluating the performance of the highest governance body in overseeing the management of the organization's impacts on the economy, environment, an people; b. report whether the evaluations are independent or not, and t frequency of the evaluations; c. describe actions taken in response to the evaluations, including changes to the composition of the highest governance body and organizational practices. d